issy/discord-ext-checks/README.md

 # discordpy-event-checks

-An extension for the discord.py library which allows you to add arbitrary checks to event listeners in cogs
+An extension for the discord.py library which allows you to add arbitrary checks to event listeners